StackStorm/st2docs/docs/source/install/ansible.rst

 Custom SSL Certificate for ``st2web``
 --------------------------------------
-By default we generate self-signed certificate for ``nginx`` in ``st2web`` role.
-It's possible to pass custom real SSL certificate instead:
+By default we generate a self-signed certificate for ``nginx`` in ``st2web`` role.
+It's possible to pass an externally signed SSL certificate instead:

 .. sourcecode:: yaml